springload/ansible_aws_inventory/README.md

 ## How to use

-First of all, test the profiles:
+First of all, edit `assume_role.py` and add your crossaccounts, if needed.
+Then test the profiles:
   ```sh
     ./aws_inventory.py -t
   ```